blakadder/blog/_posts/2020-06-03-zemismart-zm25tq.md

 ## Assembly

 Who knew 38mm tubes for blinds would be difficult to find locally?
-I had to source some aluminium tubes from the hardware store to slide the tubular motor in, then attach the blinds using some double sided tape.
+I had to source some aluminum tubes from the hardware store to slide the tubular motor in, then attach the blinds using some double sided tape.
 The motor comes with all the required mounting gear and it is was to install in the window.

 ![](/assets/images/blinds/motor_parts.jpg)

 My motor came with the EU Type C plug but the seller assured me they have different plug types available.
 One problem could be the short cable which would require you to have a plug less than 1m away from the blinds which is not the case in most of the houses.
 They could've thought that part through a bit more...
 In this case having a plug already attached only makes the job of extending it more difficult.

 Once working it is fairly fast and very quiet when running.
+Here it is on a 140mm wide shade roll with a thick walled 40mm aluminum tube.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jU6OOKDAzoU?controls=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Since there are people way better at video production than me, here's TheHookUp's Rob with the same roller shades motor in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2qeZd59Yfpc?start=130" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>